-The work year will be determined as part of each school's operational plan and will be made public by April 15th of the preceding school year or later as determined by the Superintendent, beginning April 15, 2013.
+The work year will be determined as part of each school's operational plan and will be made public by April 15th of the preceding school year or later as determined by the Superintendent.

-Beginning with the 2013-2014 school year, each school's program shall be a minimum of 1330 hours per school year.
+Each school's program shall be a minimum of 1330 hours per school year.
 The Superintendent may approve deviations to this provision with reasonable justification.